iotappstory/ESP-Library/README.md

 Download and update Infrastructure for IOT devices, currenlty the ESP8266.
 You will need an account at IOTAppStory.com

 Wiki pages: http://iotappstory.com/wiki

+### Contributions and thanks

+For Wifi AP management we forked and modified the WifiManager from [kentaylor](https://github.com/kentaylor/WiFiManager) which is a fork of [tzapu](https://github.com/tzapu/WiFiManager)